 Arnica (Arnica montana) grows in high mountain regions of Northern Europe, Siberia and is also cultivated in North America.
 The German folk name for arnica means “mountain of well-being.”
 Arnica montana is from the Asteraceae/Compositae family.

 Arnica has been used for centuries medicinally to reduce pain and inflammation.
-The active components of Arnica montana include sesquiterpene lactones and flavonoids, which are known to reduce inflammation and ease pain.
+The active components of Arnica montana include sesquiterpene lactones and flavonoids, known to reduce inflammation and ease pain.
 It also contains thymol, an essential oil component that fights infection, and carotenoid, a powerful antioxidant.
-The flowers are processed in an infusion to be used as carrier oil, while the roots of the plant are used for homeopathic remedies.
+The flowers are processed in an infusion to be used as a carrier oil, while the plant roots are used for homeopathic remedies.

 Areas of pain and inflammation